A One-Covariate-at-a-Time Method for Nonparametric Additive Models: The Model and One-Stage Procedure

 Obviously, $\theta_{l}$ can be 0 or close to 0 for signals, and $\theta_{l}$ can be nonzero or large for non-signals.
 As in CKP, we also have four possibilities as tabulated in Table \ref{Table1}.
 Cases (I) and (IV) in Table 1 are desirable cases.
 Case (III) happens when some non-signals are not independent of the signals.\ The hidden signals defined in Case (II) are rare in the linear case, and it is also rare in the nonparametric case.
-We generalize the definition of hidden signals to the finite sample case in Table 2 in the next section where $\theta_{l}$ is non-zero but small relative to the sample size.
-Under this generalization, hidden signals are not uncommon.
+We generalize the definition of hidden signals to Table 2 in the next section where $\theta_{l}$ is non-zero but small relative to the sample size.

 As we shall see, our one-stage procedure is silent on picking up hidden signals and eliminating pseudo-signals.
 For the hidden signals, we will propose a multiple-stage procedure in Section \ref{SEC:multi}\ that can effectively pick them up.
 To eliminate the pseudo-signals, as a post-procedure we propose to re-estimate the model using adaptive group Lasso in Section \ref{SEC:Pseudo}.